W-David-Porter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 3. This is a major exercise, and will be repeated from time to time in somewhat different form.
 ²The aim here is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 ³It is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within.
-⁴It is also the beginning of training your mind to recognise what is the same and what is different.
+⁴It is also the beginning of training your mind to recognize what is the same and what is different.

 ::: details Annotations